 Lebanon is a medium-sized city located in the state of Pennsylvania.
 With a population of 25,534 people and 13 constituent neighborhoods, Lebanon is the 31st largest community in Pennsylvania.
-Lebanon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Lebanon was built prior to World War II, making it one of the older and more historic cities in the country.

 Lebanon is a blue-collar town, with 37.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lebanon is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Lebanon who work in office and administrative support (14.01%), food service (8.18%), and sales jobs (6.73%).

 In Lebanon, just 10.67% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.

 The per capita income in Lebanon in 2010 was $18,083, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $72,332 for a family of four.

 Lebanon is an extremely ethnically-diverse city.
 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Black or African-American.
 Lebanon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 40.10% of the city’s residents.
 Important ancestries of people in Lebanon include Irish, Italian, English, and Pennsylvania German.